- 01Rates stuck near 6.8% haven't frozen the market — they've filtered out amateur competition

 Show Notes

-Open any real estate headline right now and you'll see the same word repeated: uncertainty.
+Open any real estate headline right now and you'll see the same word: uncertainty.
 Rates are stuck.
 Inventory is weird.
 Half the gurus say crash, the other half say boom.
-And meanwhile, actual investors — the ones closing deals, not posting hot takes — are quietly having one of the best buying environments since 2019.
+Meanwhile, actual investors — the ones closing deals, not posting hot takes — are quietly having one of the best buying environments since 2019.

 Where Rates Actually Stand

 The 30-year fixed for investment properties is hovering at 6.78% as of June 12th.
-That's basically where it was in January.
+Basically where it was in January.
 The Fed cut once in March — 25 basis points — and the market yawned.
 Long-term rates barely moved.

 The Sun Belt Slowdown